 Getting the finances you need to grow your business isn’t easy.
 Securing funds is especially hard if you have poor credit.
 You need to know your options for business funding with bad credit.

 What is bad credit?

 Your credit score reflects how much lenders trust that you’ll repay borrowed money.
 The higher your credit score, the more reliable you are considered as a borrower.

 You get bad credit by failing to honor past credit agreements.
 For example, late payments and loan defaults affect your credit.
 Or, you might have charged high balances, had a vehicle repossessed, or filed bankruptcy.
 These kinds of events have a negative impact on your credit score.

 Credit scores range on a scale from 300 to 850.
 Generally, you have poor credit if your score falls below 620.
-To find out your credit score, you need to check your credit report.
+You need to check your credit report to find your credit score.
 U.S. citizens are entitled to one free report from the credit bureaus per year.

 Can I get a business loan with bad personal credit?